 North Carolina law places strict limits on who may begin the action to end the rights of parenthood.
 The following people are permitted to begin the procedure:

-- A parent.
 This would be a suit by one parent to terminate the rights of the other parent.

-- A court-appointed guardian.
 If the child’s interests are at stake in legal proceedings, a judge may appoint a guardian ad litem to represent the minor child.
 This legal representative can begin an action to end the role of a bad parent in the relationship.

-- The county Department of Social Services.
 The DSS—or a similar child placement agency that has physical or legal custody of a minor—can petition to end the parental relationship with one or both parents.
 This can make a child available for adoption.
 Under state law, a suit to terminate parental rights must be filed if a child has spent 12 of the last 22 months in foster care.

 If the court agrees with the petition, all bonds of responsibility between the parent and child are cut.
 The only exception is inheritance: a minor child can still inherit property from a deceased parent whose rights have been terminated, unless the child has been formally adopted.

-Act now to save your child from harm
+Act now to save your Child from Harm

 If you believe your child is in danger from the other parent, you need to act quickly.
-Contact our Wilmington parental rights law firm at 910-341-7570 or toll-free at 877-593-4233 today.
+Contact our Wilmington family law firm at 910-341-7570 or toll-free at 877-593-4233 today.
 We are standing by to schedule a consultation on your case and begin the legal process of securing a safer future for your child.